Best daily deals

 Active noise cancellation primarily attenuates ambient noises from 100-1,000Hz.

 Isolation depends on your ability to get a good fit and tight seal, so you’ll want to make sure you’re using the right size ear tips.
-Isolation is key to blocking out high frequencies and incidental noise, while active noise cancellation more aggressively targets low-frequency sounds such as an airplane engine or AC unit.
+Isolation is key to blocking out high frequencies and incidental noise, while active noise cancelation more aggressively targets low-frequency sounds such as an airplane engine or AC unit.

 The three hybrid mics on the Nothing Ear 1 measure sound between the earbuds and your ear canals, as well as surrounding noise beyond your ears.
 Most ambient sounds fall between 100-1000Hz, and the Ear 1 attenuates these frequencies by 25-50% with ANC set to maximum.
 Unless you’re frequently in extremely noisy environments, this attenuation will prevent you from turning up the volume on your earbuds to the point of damaging your ears.